 Protecting children from the risk of radicalisation should be part of schools wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
 During the process of radicalisation, it is possible to intervene to prevent vulnerable people being radicalised.
-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-It can happen in many ways and settings.
+Radicalisation refers to the process of a person legitimising support for, or use of, terrorist violence

+Although there is no single way of identifying whether a child is likely to be susceptible to radicalisation into terrorism, there are factors that may indicate concern: Managing risk of radicalisation in your education setting - GOV.UK (www.gov.uk) It can happen in many ways and settings.
 Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
 The internet and the use of social media has become a major factor in the radicalisation of young people.